Viral diseases of potato: Main viruses

-Potato leafoll virus (PLRV)
+Potato leafroll virus (PLRV)

 Potato leafroll virus (PLRV), also known as "leafroll" or "yellow dwarfism", is a phloem-limited Luteovirus, which is transmitted by aphids, the green peach aphid (Myzus persicae) being one of the most important vectors.
 This virus needs 20 to 30 minutes to be acquired and 24 to 48 hours to be transmitted by aphids, since it needs to move inside the insect's digestive tract and come out again through the salivary glands.
 Symptoms of PLRV in potato include a characteristic erect growth habit and the classic "inward" rolling of the leaf blades that gives the virus its name.
 In addition, chlorosis (i.e., yellowing) or reddening of leaves and necrotic spots along the leaf veins due to phloem cell death may be visualized.
 The consistency or texture of the leaves also changes, as they become more leathery.
 Reduced plant height (a symptom called "dwarfism") and net necrosis in tubers complete the repertoire of symptoms shown by potato plants affected by PLRV.

 Because the acquisition, transmission and dissemination of PLRV requires a few days, insecticide applications to eliminate insect vectors can be effective as a control measure.
 The use of virus-free seed tubers is of fundamental importance to achieve healthy crops.
 During cultivation, removal of plants showing symptoms helps prevent the spread of PLRV.
 Also, early harvesting of tubers can help prevent infection later in the season.
 The virus is not spread or transmitted mechanically.